KSP-KOS/KOS/src/Compilation/CompiledObject-doc.md

 here, it is highly unlikely that anything higher than 2 will ever occur as that would require an initial kerboscript source file at least 64kB long, probably much longer in actuality.

+The addressing index into the Argument section starts counting with zero being the "%" of the "%A" of the header.
+(So the first actual argument, after the 3-byte header, is going to have address index 0x03).

 The number *numArgIndexBytes* will be important, as it decides later on how big each argument to the opcodes down in the code will be.